ibm-cloud-docs/speech-to-text/language-resource.md

 The service stores each word that you add to a custom language model in the model's *words resource*.
 The words resources includes all words that you add from corpora, from grammars, or directly.

 The purpose of the words resource is to define words that are not already present in the service's base vocabulary.
-The definitions tell the service how to transcribe the words.
-Such words are referred to as *out-of-vocabulary (OOV) words*.
+The definitions tell the service how to transcribe these *out-of-vocabulary (OOV) words*.
 You can add a maximum of 30 thousand OOV words to the words resource from all sources.

 The words resource contains the following information about each OOV word.
 The service creates the definitions for words that are extracted from corpora and grammars.
 You specify the characteristics for words that you add or modify directly.